deanlorenz/arise-predictions/README.md

 8. Consumed resources: number of workers, CPU, GPU, and memory per worker
 9. Job status (success, fail/abort, etc.)

+Example datasets can be found [here](examples/MLCommons/data) and [here](examples/sentiment_analysis/data).

-The data is divided into 'job-metadata-inputs': the properties of the workload that are known before it starts running (e.g., items 1-5 above), and 'job-metadata-outputs': properties of the workload execution and output that are known only once the workload completes (e.g., items 6-9 above).
-Our goal is to use AI to learn from historical executions the functions that describe the relations between the metadata inputs and metadata outputs, so that we can predict metadata outputs based on metadata inputs.
+The data is divided into `job-metadata-inputs`: the properties of the workload that are known before it starts running (e.g., items 1-5 above), and `job-metadata-outputs`: properties of the workload execution and output that are known only once the workload completes (e.g., items 6-9 above).
+The inputs and outputs specification is provided in the `job_spec.yaml` file.
+See [this example](examples/MLCommons/job_spec.yaml) of a job spec.

-The above workload properties can be configured and extended per use case, using the `job_spec.yaml` file.
-See [this example](examples/MLCommons/job_spec.yaml) of a job spec, and [Instructions for running the CLI](#running-the-cli-on-sample-data) for more details.
+If the format of your data requires special parsing to transform into a dataframe (i.e., beyond a simple csv file), you can implement your own parser in [this class](src/preprocessing/custom_job_parser.py).
+For example, the sentiment analysis example ([here](examples/sentiment_analysis/data)) uses `SAJsonJobParser` as its parser, since its original data consists of a json file per workload execution.
+The name of your parser should be provided in the `job-parser-class-name` optional field in `job_spec.yaml`, see [here](examples/sentiment_analysis/job_spec.yaml).

+## Known Tool Issues

+1. Currently, the tool uses exhaustive grid search for hyperparameter optimization (HPO).
+This may result in long run time for large datasets.
+We plan to move to a sample-based HPO that will scale the model search phase.
+2. Extrapolation is still work in progress, hence currently we expect large errors when predicting outputs for input values which are far beyond the range provided in the training dataset.